akrzemi1/__sandbox__/string_view_ctor.md

 There is a bug in this piece of code: pointer `fileName` was supposed to be passed to funciton `parse_file`, but a different one with a similar name was passed instead.
 Type-system-wise it is a valid C++ program.
-Whether the bug is detected by tools depends on the type of parameter in `parse_file` and whether this type's constructor taking `const char *` has a narrow or wide contract.
+Whether the bug is detected by tools depends on the type of parameter in `parse_file` and whether this type's converting constructor from `const char *` has a narrow or wide contract.

-If the parameter type is `const char *`, this is UB easily recognized by the tools, and clang's static analyzer issues a warning in this case.
+If the parameter type is `const char *`, this is a null-pointer-dereference type of UB, easily recognized by the tools, and clang's static analyzer issues a warning in this case.

 If the parameter type is `std::string`, this is an UB in library and the vendor is allowed to inject arbitrary code in this path.
 For instance, cstdlib++ chooses to throw `std::logic_error` in this case.